-Indicators of thyroid problems or disease can include fatigue, memory problems, anxiousness, sore or weak muscles, extreme weight gain or loss, and dry, brittle skin, hair and nails.
-In women, other symptoms may be irregular menstrual cycles, miscarriage and even infertility.
-Thyroid issues can include the production of too much thyroid hormone (Grave’s disease), underproduction of hormones (hypothyroidism), autoimmune disorder (Hashimoto’s disease) and cancer.
+Indicators of thyroid problems or disease can include fatigue, memory problems, anxiousness, sore or weak muscles, extreme weight gain or loss, and dry, brittle skin, hair, and nails.
+In women, other symptoms may be irregular menstrual cycles, miscarriage, and even infertility.
+Thyroid Awareness Month issues can include the production of too much thyroid hormone (Grave’s disease), underproduction of hormones (hypothyroidism), an autoimmune disorder (Hashimoto’s disease), and cancer.
 Pharmaceutical drugs or surgery are often the recommended treatments.

 A thyroid problem may also be an indication of deeper issues within the adrenal glands.
-Without first having proper adrenal function, thyroid treatments will not be effective.
+Without first having a proper adrenal function, thyroid treatments will not be effective.
 Adrenal glands can be overworked due to chronic stress — even stress that people might perceive as positive.
-For example, a dad who works full time, takes care of his family and then uses what little free time he has to train for a mini-marathon, is putting incredible stress on his adrenal glands.
-This means the glands are likely to overproduce cortisol, a hormone that regulates blood pressure, controls insulin release and affects immune function.
+For example, a dad who works full time takes care of his family, and then uses what little free time he has to train for a mini-marathon, is putting incredible stress on his adrenal glands.
+This means the glands are likely to overproduce cortisol, a hormone that regulates blood pressure, controls insulin release, and affects immune function.

 Most doctors perform tests to detect adrenal failure or toxicity, but there is really a wider spectrum of adrenal issues to examine.
 The goal should be to get the adrenal glands functioning at optimum levels.
 Treatments may include detoxification and diet changes, like eliminating caffeine, or lifestyle changes like moderating exercise.
 This allows the adrenal glands to heal.
 A customized treatment plan may also include botanical supplements and medication.